When Your Heart Is Overwhelmed: 6 Ways to Manage

 The answer will depend on what you need:

-- A personal finance class if you don’t know how to manage your money.
+- For instance, a personal finance class if you don’t know how to manage your money.

 - A class or two to learn a skill that will help you advance at work.

-- Psychological therapy to identify and resolve emotional issues that keep you in abusive relationships.
+- On the other hand, you could also use psychological therapy to identify and resolve emotional issues that keep you in abusive relationships.

 Remember that there’s no magic solution, and sometimes you have to stop and learn something.
 Once you do, it’ll be much easier to move forward.